resthub/resthub.org/backbone-stack.rst

 =================

 pubsub.js implements a simple event bus, allowing loosely coupled software design in your application.
-It is an elegant way to enable communcation between Views without introducing strong coupling between them.
+It is an elegant way to enable communication between Views without introducing strong coupling between them.

 API
 ---